Novelty Inside Familiarity

 - Added new mechanics, reward structures, secret quests, and super admiral encounters.

-- Events I designed frequently scored 9–10/10 in internal post-event community reports compiled from player feedback.
+- Events I designed were frequently rated 9–10/10 in internal post-event community reports compiled from player feedback.
+Reports are internal, so raw excerpts are not public.

 What this shows

-- Events I designed frequently scored 9–10/10 in internal post-event community reports compiled from player feedback.
-Those reports are useful because they reflect how well event design landed with the people already invested in Seafight.
+- Events I designed were frequently rated 9–10/10 in internal post-event community reports compiled from player feedback.
+Reports are internal, so raw excerpts are not public.